govau/cga-deploy-sentry/README.md

 # First user

 The first time Sentry is installed, you must login to the web pod and create a root user using `sentry createuser`.

+The helm chart can also create the first user when the chart is first installed, which is used in the CI environment.
+To set the email and password, set `BOOTSTRAP_USER_EMAIL` and `BOOTSTRAP_USER_PASSWORD` and run [set-secrets.sh](ci/set-secrets.sh).